Uniphore

+Uniphore is an American software company that develops artificial intelligence platforms for business use.
+The company is headquartered in Palo Alto, California, with offices in the United States, United Kingdom, Spain, Israel, United Arab Emirates, and India.
+Uniphore is known for its "Business AI Cloud," an enterprise AI platform that combines data, knowledge, models, and software agents for use in sales, marketing, and service.
+The company has also acquired firms in video emotion AI, AI agents, low-code automation, knowledge automation, voice and screen capture, customer data platforms, and data engineering.

 History

 Uniphore Software Systems was founded by Umesh Sachdev and Ravi Saraogi in 2008 and was incubated at IIT Madras.
 The company received an initial grant of $100,000 from the National Research Development Corporation.
+Early work focused on speech technologies for emerging markets.

 Initially, the company operated a call center providing voice-based internet services to people in rural areas.
 Uniphore then began working on speech recognition technology, partnering with companies that specialized in English and European languages, and adapting the technology for Indian languages and dialects.
 In 2014, Uniphore released its flagship product, auMina, along with two other products, Akeira and amVoice.

 Uniphore raised series A funding, led by Kris Gopalakrishnan (cofounder of Infosys), in April 2015.
 The next month, Uniphore received additional investment from IDG Ventures.
 With input from its investors, Uniphore changed its business model from license fee-based income to a software as a service-based subscription fee model in 2015.
 By June 2016, it had added more than 70 global languages and expanded its services to Southeast Asia, the Middle East, and the United States.
 The company opened operations in Singapore in October 2016.
 The company raised Series B funding in October 2017, led by John Chambers and existing investors.
 Series C funding of $51 million was announced in August 2019 and led by March Capital.

 Uniphore acquired an exclusive third-party license for robotic process automation technology from NTT DATA in October 2020.
 In January 2021, Uniphore acquired Emotion Research Lab, a startup based in Spain that uses artificial intelligence and machine learning to analyze video and interpret emotions.
 The company received $140 million in Series D funding, led by Sorenson Capital Partners, in March 2021, bringing total funding to $210 million.
-Uniphore acquired Jacada, a company that specializes in improving and automating contact center processes, in July 2021.